hk-23/bike_service_app/README.md

 ```sh
 $ python manage.py runserver
 ```
-- If this executes without any errors the now you can open the chrome or your favourite browser and go to: https://localhost:8000 or http://127.0.0.1:8000
+- If this executes without any errors then now you can open the chrome or your favourite browser and go to: https://localhost:8000 or http://127.0.0.1:8000
 - You will be able to see the home page now.

 ## User Types